cpheidelberg/cphd-repository-template/README.md

 _Short, one to two line project description._

-This code has been developed by  as part of the project »Digital Pathology«.
+This code has been developed by  as part of the project »Computational Pathology Heidelberg (CPH)«.

-Copyright (c) 2022.
+Copyright (c) 2023.

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE," in this distribution.